 As foundation’s first program officer for early care and education, defined portfolio’s strategic focus, leading to investment portfolio in excess of $11 million focused on system development and school readiness.

-Co-found and led the Early Childhood Funders Collaborative, with 16 foundations, for its first 4 1⁄2 years.
+Co-found and led the Early Childhood Funders Collaborative, comprised of 16 foundations, for its first 4ó years.

 Conceived and co-created Forum for Early Childhood Organization and Leadership Development at the Bloch School of Business and Public Administration, the nation’s first located at a School of Business and Public Administration.